TheMEMOLab/Bio326-NMBU/Doc/04_GenomicAnnotation.md

 ![workflow](https://github.com/avera1988/NMBU-Bio-326/blob/main/images/wrokflowmetagenome.png)

-After binning with [MetaBat2](https://bitbucket.org/berkeleylab/metabat/src/master/) we obtained 9 bins.
+After binning with [MetaBat2](https://bitbucket.org/berkeleylab/metabat/src/master/) we obtained a set of bins.
 We used [CheckM](https://ecogenomics.github.io/CheckM/) to asses the quality of these MAGs.

 Metabat2 produce a set of bins as the following example: